joyent/conch-api/README.md

 The premise is we want to boot all new systems into a "preflight checklist" environment, in which we can validate hardware is correct and operational.

-*NOTE Development has just begun.
-The following describes the target initial featureset.*

 When we have a new environment to validate, we import the hardware integrators data (rack location, MAC addresses, Serial Numbers, and so on) into Conch's database.
 We build hardware profiles which define how we expect each class of system in the environment to be built.

-Once systems are isolated on a network/VLAN, we boot them into a custom VM.
-The VM starts up its Chef Client, downloading our cookbooks from a Chef Server accessible on the VLAN.
+Once systems are isolated on a network/VLAN, we PXE boot using FAI.
+Once booted, Chef executes and starts Telegraf and runs our client agent every minute.

-The cookbooks execute a number of tasks, including gathering hardware information, system / environmental data, testing hard drive status, running benchmarks, and so forth.
-In effect, they collect data and ensure the host is healthy.

-Once the cookbook run is complete, the logs fro the run are pushed to the Conch Ingestion API, where they are parsed and stored in Postgres.
+The client agent gathers a fair amount of data about the system, including hardware configuraiton, environmental data, and network peers.

+Once the collection is complete, a JSON blob is POSTed to the Conch API.
+The data is stored, and validation routines are run against it.
+The validation results are logged.

 The web UI allows operators to view the health of the new environment.
 It surfaces actionable reports (bad cabling, dead disks, etc.)